PaoloAlbanese/Mobile_Central_MP4/README.md

 * * The first half contains an invitation to unregistred users to start the registration proceess by clicking on the button provided.
 The second half contains the user name and password form fields, along with the login button.
 * The Registration form.
 * * Accessed via the link on the Sign In page, it contains a form where the perspective user can enter his personal details and set a user name and password.
 * * Upon submission via the button provided, the page refreshes to a registration confirmation statement and a link to the login page.
-An email is fired at the user's newly registered address at this point, again confirming successful subsmission.
+An email is fired at the user's newly registered address at this point, again confirming successful enrollment.
-* Order history.
+* Order History.
 * * Accessed by the dropdown menu link under the Welcome to the User words in the navbar, which shows only to logged in users.
 * * The link opens up to a summary table of the past orders made by the user, showing the orders' ids, creation dates, amounts paid, orders' status, and links to the complete details of each order in form table.
-* * On click, the link to each orders details opens up a page with the table containing all the orders details, including orcer number, items purchased and shipping details.
-This page features a print button.
+* * On click, these link open up a page with the table containing all the orders details, including order number, items purchased and shipping details.
+This page features a "Print" button.
-* * The list does not collapse but can be scrolled horizontally on small screens.
+* * The list does not wrap but can be scrolled horizontally on small screens.
 * Product Management.
 * * If the logged in user has staff status, a dropdown menu, "Product Management" will show in red on the navbar.
 * * The dropdown menu consists of 5 pages, each containing a form to either create a product, update/delete a product, add a side picture (that is, any picture other than the main for the product), delete a side a picture, add a brand.
-* * A valid form will return on submission, a page confirming to the user the success of the operation.
+* * A valid form will return, on submission, a page confirming to the user the success of the operation.

 ## Technologies used
 * Django framework (python)